 “Tim and Mickey bring strong, complementary expertise to the Community and Collaboration area, and I’m excited to see the outcomes of their leadership and collaboration,” stated Bruce Blazar, MD, Director of CTSI.

-Beebe succeeds Michael Oakes, PhD, Associate Vice President for Research and Professor in the Division of Epidemiology and Community Health, School of Public Health.
-Oakes will continue to participate as a CTSI Hub Leadership Team member and otherwise represent the Office of the Vice President for Research in supporting CTSI.
+Beebe succeeds Michael Oakes, PhD, former Associate Vice President for Research and Professor in the Division of Epidemiology and Community Health, School of Public Health.

 Beebe brings expertise in working with the National Institutes of Health’s (NIH) CTSA Program through his past collaboration with the Mayo Clinic’s CTSA, the Center for Clinical and Translational Science (CCaTS).
 Since arriving at the University in 2016, Beebe has built collaborations with CTSI’s hub partners, including Hennepin Healthcare and the Minneapolis VA Health Care System, and with CTSI’s Education function, CTSI-Ed.
 He served on both the CTSI-Ed Internal Advisory Board and the CTSI-Ed Executive Leadership Group and established program collaboration between the Learning Health System Career Development Program and CTSI-Ed’s K Scholar Seminar.